 What is vehicle tax?

-Also known as road or vehicle tax, car tax is a government tax on car ownership.
-It is administrated by DVLA – the same people that issue driving licences.
+Road tax (Vehicle tax) is a government tax on car ownership.
+The DVLA collect the tax they are the same people that issue driving licences.

 What happens if you drive without valid car tax?

-If you are stopped by the police without valid car tax, you’ll get an automatic penalty of £80.
+If the Police stop you and you do not have a valid car tax, you’ll get an automatic penalty of £80.
 You will also have to pay any arrears of vehicle tax which you owe.

 Cost of road tax